GoDotDotDot/mete-cli/README.md

 use a function:

 ```
-// Example mete.config.js for adding a loader that depends on babel-loader
+// Example mete.config.js for adding a loader that depends on scss-loader
 module.exports = {
   webpack: (config, {}) => {
     config.module.rules.push({